From whom do we process personal data and how do we get this data?

 Enquiry data: We may process information contained in any enquiry you submit to us regarding our products and services.

 Customer relationship data and customer service: We may process information related to our customer relationship including customer contact information.
-You can contact us 24/7.
-You can call or email us or send us a message via social media.
+You can contact us 24/7 via marketing@nexioprojects.com.
 We will help you in the shortest time possible.
 The notes about the customer contact will be kept as long as you are an active customer.
 We have a legitimate reason to retain this data such as improving our services.
 When you send us a private message via social media, your message will be shared with the third-party through which you send us the message (e.g. Facebook, LinkedIn).
 To ensure your data stays safe, always protect your accounts with strong passwords and keep these safe.
 We cannot prevent a data leak which happens due to your indiscretion.
-Customer relation data may also be collected for the purpose of managing our relationships with our customers, communication with the customers, keeping records of the communication between us and our customers and promoting our products and services.
+Customer relation data may also be collected for the purpose of managing our relationships with our customers, allow personalised communication with the customers, keeping records of the communication between us and our customers, promoting our products and services, (online) event registration or service delivery, optimize marketing strategy and improve customer acquisition efforts.

-Transaction data: We may process data related to transactions, including purchase of goods and services that you acquired personally with us.
-The transaction data may include your name, card details and transaction details.
+Transaction data: We may process data related to transactions, including purchase of goods and services that you acquired with us.
+The transaction data may include your name, bank details and transaction details.
 We may share this data with third-parties (providers of transaction services which are our partners).

-Information for marketing: We have arranged listings, special promotions and news that we want to share with you.
-We share that through email.
-If you have an account with us or you placed one or more orders, we will email you suggestions, information about our products and services.
-If you agree, we will email you offers, personal recommendations and information.
-If you prefer to not receive this type of information you can opt out of newsletters immediately.
+Information for marketing: Through e-mail we can share valuable industry trends, (online) events, special promotions and news that we want to share with you.
+If you opted in to receiving these e-mails, or if you placed one or more orders, we will email you newsletters, (online) event invitations and information about our products and services.
+If you prefer to not receive this type of emails, you can opt out marketing e-mails immediately.
 At the bottom of each email we send, we give you an option to opt out.
-Please use this option if you wish to not receive emails from us anymore.
+Please use this option if you wish to not receive marketing emails from us anymore.

-Correspondence data: We might send you promotional information by post sometimes.
-If you wish to not receive this information, please indicate this to our customer service and they will remove you from the list.
+Correspondence data: We might send you promotional information by post.
+If you wish to not receive this information, please indicate this to our customer service via marketing@nexioprojects.com, and we will remove you from the list.

-Data from customer surveys: We are always working on improving our services and better match our customer’s requests.
-Therefore, we will need your data (customer ID, email address, and/ or telephone number) to invite you in customer or market research.
-Participation is entirely voluntary.
-You decide yourself if you want to join the investigation.
-The length of the time we keep the data varies per research.
-We delete all information that can identify you as soon as the investigation is completed.
+Data from customer surveys: We are always working on improving our services and better match our customer’s expectations.
+Therefore, we will need your data (customer ID, email address, and/ or telephone number) if we are to invite you to customer or market research.
+Participation for these surveys is entirely voluntary.

 Data to prevent fraud: To avoid security incidents and fraud we use your data.
 The data we use are IP address, search and buying behaviour.
 This enables us to prevent unauthorised access and to prevent, counter and investigate fraud.

-Social media: When you use social media, such as Facebook, YouTube, Instagram, Twitter and LinkedIn you can like and share our products or services.
+Social media: When you use social media, such as Facebook, YouTube, Instagram, X and LinkedIn, you can like and share our accounts and posts about our products and services.
 We cannot gain access to your social media account.
 We recommend you review the privacy policy of the social media platform where you have an account, so you know how your information is used and how you can customise your settings.

 In addition to the specific purposes for which we may process your personal data set out in this section, we may also process any of your personal data where such processing is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.